 When Steve packed up and moved from New Jersey to South Carolina two years ago, he felt compelled to find the perfect spot for a new home.
-That spot turned out to be Sullivan’s Island, a narrow spit of land just outside of Charleston, where Steve has created his dream home full of southern charm, period details, and authentic barn lighting.
+Sullivan’s Island, a narrow spit of land just outside of Charleston, is where Steve created his dream home full of southern charm, period details, and authentic barn lighting.

 “We live on the edge of an historic district with many period homes,” Steve says.
 “We wanted to build a residence that looked like it was constructed in the 1930s and complemented the classic architecture that defines the surrounding neighborhood.”

 With a nod to the Arts & Crafts style, Steve’s light-filled home features white siding, an inviting gray wraparound porch, and forest green window trim.
 Moving through the construction process, Steve notes that buying American-made products was critical.

 “We did everything we could to buy products made in America, from doors and windows to faucets and light fixtures,” Steve explains.
 “That’s where Barn Light Electric entered the picture.
 Not only are the products manufactured by Americans here in the United States, but they are well made, stylish, and reasonably priced.”

 “These gooseneck lights are the perfect color to highlight the dark green doors and windows of the home,” he says.